 "The amazing thing was indeed that Mercier Press immediately agreed and wanted to go ahead when Chrissy contacted them to talk about her project, even though she was not a historian, had never written a book and wasn't even a journalist.

-Veronique also adds that: "Amazingly, that is also what I felt when I saw 'Michael Collins - a Musical Drama,' in 2009 . . .
+Veronique also added that: "Amazingly, that is also what I felt when I saw 'Michael Collins - a Musical Drama,' in 2009 . . .
 The musical was just fantastic, I know it was very special for Bryan Flynn who wrote it and Eoin Cannon who played the part on the three occasions I saw it and gave a fabulous performance."

 "It is difficult to find words to describe how I felt.
 It was emotional and tears welled up in my eyes but I didn't cry and I wasn't afraid.
 It was the start of something that is still with me.
 When a person dies young, an energy is left behind.
 An energy surrounding things left undone.
 Speaking to relatives of Michael, they say they feel the same."